Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 Here’s a summary of what we’ve covered in Genesis 2:7 so far about the creation of the first man.
 Yahveh formed man out of dust, the most sterile part of the ground.
 Yahveh, the Potter, the future Jesus, then breathed into his nostrils.
 That man is called a living soul composed of a material body and an immaterial singularity, akin to the mind, that only humans possess; this is a result of the breath of life which is the neshama, which again only humans and God possess, revealing a relationship between humans and God.

 In Genesis 1:2, it says the Spirit (ruach) of God moved upon the face of the waters; this is the first time the Bible mentions the Spirit, and it is undoubtedly God’s Holy Spirit.
 A little later on in Genesis 6:7, there is an explicit verse saying, God will bring a flood to destroy all flesh wherein is the breath (ruach) of life.
 It is the second spirit that animates living beings.

-Both of these distinct spirits belong to God.
-One spirit i distributed to ALL living beings.
-The Explanation has pointed out, the ruach endows beings with physical breath and mental abilities, be they on the animal level (instinct) or, when coupled with the neshama, on the human level (mind and mind-power).
+These two spirits are distinct, and both belong to God.
+One spirit is distributed to ALL living beings.
+The Explanation has pointed out; the ruach endows beings with physical breath and mental abilities, be they on the animal level (instinct) or, when coupled with the neshama, on the human level (mind and mind-power).
 The latter level is unattainable by any animal.

 The second Spirit, God’s Spirit, is NOT for general distribution.
 It is endowed only to humans who have a relationship with God, in certain circumstances.
 The Explanation will expound this, but not now.

 These two spirits and two groups of people (1.
 With the spirit in humans.
 2 With the spirit in humans AND God’s Spirit) are distinct groups referred to in the Bible.